Kamahl19/react-starter/DOCS.md

 Generally an [Enzyme](https://github.com/enzymejs/enzyme) library was used for testing React components.
 However [Enzyme is dead](https://dev.to/wojtekmaj/enzyme-is-dead-now-what-ekl), its last commit is from [09/21](https://github.com/enzymejs/enzyme/commits/master) and it doesn't work for [React v17](https://github.com/enzymejs/enzyme/issues/2429) nor [React v18](https://github.com/enzymejs/enzyme/issues/2524).
 For projects with hundreds/thousands of Enzyme based tests, this is a disaster.
 Although it isn't such a bad thing for new projects.
 Enzyme encouraged bad testing practices e.g. [shallow rendering](https://kentcdodds.com/blog/why-i-never-use-shallow-rendering) and [testing implementation details](https://kentcdodds.com/blog/testing-implementation-details) such as internal state, internal methods of the component, its lifecycle methods, and children.

-Since [2018](https://github.com/testing-library/react-testing-library/releases/tag/v1.0.0), there is a better alternative ([recommended by React](https://reactjs.org/docs/testing.html#tools)) for testing frontend applications called [Testing Library](https://testing-library.com/).
+There is a better alternative ([recommended by React](https://reactjs.org/docs/testing.html#tools)) for testing frontend applications called [Testing Library](https://testing-library.com/).
 It's framework agnostic and officially supports testing plain DOM, React, React Native, Angular, Vue, Marko, Svelte, Preact, and many others.
 It encourages good testing practices and follows the principle of "The more your tests resemble the way your software is used, the more confidence they provide".
 It enables the developer to write unit tests, integration tests, and e2e tests.
 You can read more in the [Introduction](https://testing-library.com/docs/), [Guiding Principles](https://testing-library.com/docs/guiding-principles) and [FAQ](https://testing-library.com/docs/dom-testing-library/faq).
 To read more about the React-specific part, go to [FAQ](https://testing-library.com/docs/react-testing-library/faq) or [Migrate from Enzyme](https://testing-library.com/docs/react-testing-library/migrate-from-enzyme).
 There is also [an example](https://testing-library.com/docs/react-testing-library/example-intro) of testing a React component.

 Testing Library also provides a [user-event](https://testing-library.com/docs/user-event/intro/) companion library that simulates user interactions by dispatching the events that would happen if the interaction took place in a browser.
 Another useful companion library is [jest-dom](https://testing-library.com/docs/ecosystem-jest-dom/) that provides [custom DOM element matchers](https://github.com/testing-library/jest-dom#custom-matchers) for Jest.